Safecast/bGeigieNanoKit/README.md

 # Welcome to bGeigie Nano

-This is a lighter version of bGeigie Mini which is meant to fix in a Pelican 1040.
+This is a lighter version of the bGeigie Mini which is meant to fit in a Pelican Micro Case 1040.

 # Requirements
 * Arduino Fio